LucasDavis233513/Mock_VechileSales/README.md

         </ul>
     </ul>
 </p>

+## Goal
+This project aims to develop an "online" vehicle sales application.
+Users can browse a selection of vehicles from various sellers worldwide.
+In the initial view, the users will see general information about a particular vehicle, including a picture.
+Clicking a vehicle will present the user with additional information and seller information.
+Once a “purchase” has been made, the vehicle is shipped to the users; a record of the purchase is made on the user's account.

 ## Tech Stack
 The front end will be designed using Tkinter and customtkinter.
 These libraries provide a customizable interface, allowing for a user-friendly experience.
 To manage the interactions with the database, the psycopg2 library will be utilized through a custom command interface that provides an abstraction